 There’s a convergence point ahead of you – where your optimised content meets Google’s Helpful Content algorithm head-on.

 Google has Spam Policies, Webmaster Guidelines and Terms of Service.
 ChatGPT and AI tools apparently don’t comprehend those.
-Updates to those since 2021 are not even “in” the ChatGPT language model at time of writing this.
+Updates to those since 2021 were not even “in” the ChatGPT language model at the time of writing this (Sept 2023).

 There are serious issues with the fundamental limitations inherent in ChatGPT – currency, for example..